realityforge/course-sci-fi-weapon-design/README.md

-# Coursework for "Creating Custom Decals for Games"
+# Coursework for "SciFi Weapon Design in Blender"

-This contains the projects used for the course [Creating Custom Decals for Games](https://www.artstation.com/marketplace/p/50wPW/creating-custom-decals-for-games-in-depth-tutorial-course).
+This contains the projects used for the course [SciFi Weapon Design in Blender](https://www.udemy.com/course/draft/3385004/).